wonderminah/wonderminah.github.io/_posts/2022-03-09-this-version-of-chromedriver-only-supports-chrome-version-xx.md

 ---
-title: This version of ChromeDriver only supports Chrome version XX 문제
+title: This version of ChromeDriver only supports Chrome version XX Issue
 date: 2022-03-09 00:19:00 +0900
 tags: [chromedriver]
 ---